 - BSc in Business Administration & Sociology

-- BSc in Business Administration & Service Management (when enrolled in the bachelor programme in 2014 or earlier)
+- BSc in Business Administration & Service Management

 - HA Almen